BitcoinDesign/Guide/guide/glossary.md

 The master public key of a bitcoin account.
 All public addresses are generated from it.

-_Explain how this is used for multisig and view-only wallets._
+_ToDo: Explain how this is used for multisig and view-only wallets._

 ### YPUB

-Same as XPUB however the Y denotes that this ‘xpub’ belongs to a wallet that is following the BIP49 standard.
+Same as XPUB however the Y denotes that this xpub belongs to a wallet that is following the BIP49 standard.
 BIP49 details the derivation scheme from wrapped-segwit addresses (P2WPKH-nested-in-P2SH).

 ### ZPUB